Opentrons/opentrons/api/docs/v2/robot_position.rst

 Position Relative to Labware
 ============================

-When you instruct the robot to move to a position on a piece of labware, the exact point in space it moves to is calculated based on the labware definition, the type of action the robot will perform there, and labware offsets for the specific deck slot on your robot.
-This section describes how each of these components of a position are calculated and methods for modifying them.
+When the robot positions itself relative to a piece of labware, the labware definition determines movement, distance, height, offsets, and the actions it can perform.
+This section describes how these positional components are calculated and how to change them.

 Top, Bottom, and Center
 -----------------------

-Every well on every piece of labware you load has three addressable positions — top, bottom, and center — that are determined by the labware definition and whether the labware is on a module or directly on the deck.
+Every well on every piece of labware has three addressable positions: top, bottom, and center.
+The position is determined by the labware definition and whether the labware is on a module or in a deck slot.
 You can use these positions as-is or calculate other positions relative to them.

+Top
+^^^

-:py:meth:`.Well.top` returns a position level with the top of the well, centered in both horizontal directions.
+As an example, let's look at the :py:meth:`.Well.top` method.
+It returns a position level with the top of the well, centered in both horizontal directions.

 .. code-block:: python

     plate['A1'].top()  # the top center of the well

-This is a good position to use for :ref:`new-blow-out` or any other operation where you don't want the tip to contact the liquid.
+This is a good position to use for a :ref:`blow out operation <new-blow-out>` or an activity where you don't want the tip to contact the liquid.
 In addition, you can adjust the height of this position with the optional argument ``z``, which is measured in mm.
-Positive ``z`` numbers move the position up, and negative ``z`` numbers move it down:
+Positive ``z`` numbers move the position up, negative ``z`` numbers move it down.

 .. code-block:: python